microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 ```

 **Note:** RegEx recognizer will emit a 'None' intent when the input utterance does not match any defined intent.
-**Note:** RegEx recognizer are useful for testing and quick prototyping.
-For creating sophisticated conversations and production bots we recomend using a LUIS recognizer.
+**Note:** RegEx recognizer is useful for testing and quick prototyping.
+For creating sophisticated conversations and production bots we recommend using a LUIS recognizer.

 ### LUIS recognizer
 [LUIS.ai][1] is a machine learning-based service to build natural language into apps, bots, and IoT devices.
-Using a LUIS recognizer enables you to extract intents and entities based on a LUIS application, which you can train in advnace.
+Using a LUIS recognizer enables you to extract intents and entities based on a LUIS application, which you can train in advance.

 ``` C#
 var rootDialog = new AdaptiveDialog("rootDialog")